sabd-project/sabd-cli-python/README.md

   `sabd-cli.py -s 2289` to bring all lines of "har jio kirpa karo" back

-  `sabd-cli.py -s 2289 -o html` to bring all lines of "har jio kirpa karo" and render as html to a generated filename
+  `sabd-cli.py -s 2289 -o html` to bring all lines of "har jio kirpa karo" and render as html in [presentation]((http://lab.hakim.se/reveal-js/) mode

+  `sabd-cli.py -s 2289 -o html --html-type line-by-line ` to bring all lines of "har jio kirpa karo" and render as line-by-line html

   `sabd-cli.py (-h | --help)`